Skip to main content

 Verifier in CI

-Verifier in CI gives you control over where and when to run integration tests against your containerized software.
-Learn more about the Verifier toolkit.
+Verifier in CI lets you control where and when integration tests run against your containerized software.
+For information on using Verifier, visit the Verifier documentation.

 Verifier in CI allows you to take a containerized version of the Verifier testing tool and run it in your own environment, such as in GitLab CI.
 Today, Tangram Pro supports exporting an example GitLab CI file which can be integrated into your existing repository's CI file.
 You are welcome to use Verifier in CI in other places, with the understanding that we currently don't have formal support for it in Tangram Pro.
 Reach out to us through the support links at the bottom of the page if you have questions or need assistance with Verifier.